jerome310/liqquidland-theme/README.md

 # Shopify Cloning Steps
 1) Create a blank repo (Do not clone bernard repo into your project folder yet)
-2) Clone bernard github repo and move all the files inside bernard shopify template into your project
+2) Clone bernard github repo project and move all the files inside your project
 3) Use these commands: git init, git add ., git commit -m 'put a description', git push
 4) FINALLY you're done with creating your shopify github repo